thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 - Nutrition-grade - Is the food really nutritious as its label mentions?

-- How to choose similar products to my favorite one?
+- How to choose similar products to my favorite one that has the best nutritional quality and as less processing as possible?

 ### II.
 Data Pre-processing
 **1. Filtering unescessary columns and data**